Shabs talks about her own caesarian experiences, and details ways of coping after a c section

-You want to keep that baby close to you, ESPECIALLY if you have had a caesarian.
-You need to ensure that you reclaim that bonding process that may have been lost at birth.
+You want to keep that baby close to you, especially if you have had a caesarian.
+You need to ensure that you reclaim that bonding process if you feel it may have been lost at birth.
 Skin to skin contact is so very important.
-You and baby will be having hormonal and pheromonal exchanges, as well as important antibody exchanges.
-It will also help your milk to come in.
+It will allow for hormonal and pheromonal exchanges, as well as important antibody exchanges.
+It will also help your milk to come in!

 Find out what happened.

 You may not want to know.
-But I know that I damn well needed to know.
-Everything was going well until the last moment.
-What happened?
-Even if you are not happy about what you hear, at least that’s more closure than just sitting around wondering, speculating, and in my case obsessing.
+Even if you are not happy about what you hear, at least that’s more closure than just sitting around wondering.
 You then have the opportunity to ask more questions.
 Or just knowing that the hospital are aware of your case and can use it to build their own case for more training or staff for example, could be relief enough.
-In my case, knowing that what I told them might help another poor first time mum escape some of the horror that I endured was a balm for my wounds.

 Speak to others who have been through it.